CindyJS/CindyJS/ref/MIDI_Functions.md

     >   ["c",5]
     > ],speed->300,instrument->57)

-plays a very simple version of "Oh, when the saints".
+plays a very simple version of “Oh, when the saints”.
 Again the statement may be decorated by various modifiers.
 So here the instrument is chosen to be something that sound roughly like a trumpet (real trumpet players please forgive us).
 The speed is set to 300 *beats per minute*.